 3 Credits Students explore environmental issues and problems using the mathematics of functions and basic statistics.
 Specific topics include explorations of measurements and units; ratios and percentages; tabular and graphical displays of data; linear, exponential, and power functions; difference equations; and statistical descriptions of data.
 Students reinforce all concepts through application to environmental data and situations.

-Prerequisites: ACT math score of 17 or higher, SAT math score of 830 or higher, or Instructor Consent
+Prerequisites: ACT math score of 17 or higher, SAT math score of 470 or higher, or successful completion of Algebra II with a grade of B or above.

 MTH 107 - Statistical Concepts and Analysis